Formal grammar

 Validation and parsing

-Validation is the process of determining whether a sentence is contained within the formal language generated by a grammar.
+Validation is the process of determining whether a sentence is "correct"; that is, whether it is contained within the formal language generated by a grammar.

 The only way to validate a sentence is to demonstrate that it can be successfully parsed.
 Likewise, an invalid sentence, by definition, cannot be parsed.
 Therefore, in the general case, parsing and validation are almost exactly the same thing.
 Each entails and implies the other.
 The only distinction is that parsing involves collecting more information.